 - incidents which occur during service delivery and resulted in harm to you

-- contractors who manage some of the services that we offer you.
-We take steps to ensure that these contractors comply with privacy legislation when they handle your information and they are authorised only to use the personal information in order to provide the services or to perform the functions required by Bethany
+- contractors, software and service providers who manage some of the services that we offer you.
+We take steps to ensure that they comply with privacy laws when they handle or store your information and they are authorised only to use the personal information in order to provide the services or to perform the functions required by Bethany

 - other regulatory bodies